dictation-toolbox/Caster/castervoice/doc/readthedocs/Text_Manipulation.md

 - _remove sauce five examples_
     - Searches five lines up and deletes the first occurrence of the word "examples" above the cursor.
 - _remove sauce five until examples_
-    - Seacrhes five lines up and deletes from the cursor to the first occurrence of the word "examples" above the cursor.
+    - Searches five lines up and deletes from the cursor to the first occurrence of the word "examples" above the cursor.

 ## Possible future features
 Please feel free to try and implement these and submit a pull request!